-Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, where the child for whom the school place is sought is living in the same family unit at the same address as that sibling and who will continue to do so on the date of admission.

-5. Children of staff.

-Children of staff, where the member of staff has been employed by Charville Academy for two or more years at the time of application, or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

-6. Distance from school to home.

-Distance will be measured in a straight line from the point set by Ordnance Survey at the child's home address (including flats) to Charville (the corridor outside the KS1 hall) - Ordnance Survey co-ordinates 509118, 183115.
+- 4. Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, where the child for whom the school place is sought is living in the same family unit at the same address as that sibling and who will continue to do so on the date of admission. - 5.
+Children of staff, where the member of staff has been employed by Charville Academy for two or more years at the time of application, or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage\. - 6.
+Distance will be measured in a straight line from the point set by Ordnance Survey at the child's home address (including flats) to Charville (the corridor outside the KS1 hall) Ordnance Survey co-ordinates 509118, 183115.
 Those living closer to the school will receive the higher priority.

-^{}For full definitions, please see the school admission arrangements.
+\For full definitions, please see the school admission arrangements.